Arrieta exits with injury, Phillies beat Mets 4-1

+PHILADELPHIA (AP) — Jake Arrieta promised he’d be ready for the postseason, or sooner.
+Now the Philadelphia Phillies have to get there.

-PHILADELPHIA (AP) — Jake Arrieta pitched effectively into the sixth inning before leaving with an injury, Didi Gregorius hit a two-run homer and the Philadelphia Phillies beat the New York Mets 4-1 Tuesday night.
+Arrieta pitched effectively into the sixth inning before leaving with a hamstring injury, Didi Gregorius hit a two-run homer and the Phillies beat the New York Mets 4-1 Tuesday night.

 The scuffling Mets played their first game since billionaire hedge fund manager Steve Cohen agreed to buy the team from the Wilpon and Katz families.
 The agreement was announced Monday and the deal is subject to the approval of Major League Baseball owners.

 Arrieta (4-4) allowed one run on Brandon Nimmo’s homer and eight hits in 5 1/3 innings.
 But he walked off the mound, grabbing the back of his right leg, after hitting Andres Gimenez with a pitch to load the bases.

-JoJo Romero entered and retired Wilson Ramos on a double-play grounder, with first baseman Alec Bohm making an excellent pick on his backhand.
+“I’ll be back for the playoffs, there’s no question in my mind about that.
+I think I can be back sooner than that,” Arrieta said.

+The 2015 NL Cy Young Award winner said he sustained a similar injury in 2017 with the Chicago Cubs.

 Romero tossed two innings, Tommy Hunter got two outs and Hector Neris finished for his fourth save in seven chances.